GT-CURA/complete_streets/step2_elements/amenities/README.md

   1. Generate walksheds (reachable areas) around each road segment point.
   2. Collect daily points of interest (POIs) within each walkshed.
   3. Assign weighted values to POIs using standardized popularity, intensity, and operating hour metrics.
-  4. Aggregate the weighted POIs into a composite accessibility score that relfects both POI density and road length
+  4. Aggregate the weighted POIs into a composite accessibility score that reflects both POI density and road length
 - **Output:**
   - The composite accessibility score for each road segment.